Religious discrimination

-Religious discrimination is treating a person or group differently because of the particular beliefs which they hold about a religion.
+Religious discrimination is treating a person or group differently because of the particular religion they align with or were born into (hereditary).
 This includes instances when adherents of different religions, denominations or non-religions are treated unequally due to their particular beliefs, either by the law or in institutional settings, such as employment or housing.

-Religious discrimination is related to religious persecution, the most extreme forms of which would include instances in which people have been executed for beliefs which have been perceived to be heretical.
+Religious discrimination or bias is related to religious persecution, the most extreme forms of which would include instances in which people have been executed for beliefs that have been perceived to be heretical.
 Laws that only carry light punishments are described as mild forms of religious persecution or religious discrimination.
-In recent years, the term religionism has also been used, but "religious discrimination" remains the more widely used term.
+In recent years, terms such as religism and religionism have also been used, but "religious discrimination" remains the more widely used term.

 Even in societies where freedom of religion is a constitutional right, adherents of minority religions sometimes voice their concerns about religious discrimination against them.
 Insofar as legal policies are concerned, cases that are perceived to be cases of religious discrimination might be the result of interference in the religious sphere by other spheres of the public that are regulated by law.

 History

 Ancient

-One of the earliest instances of religious discrimination was the forceful Hellenization of Judea by the Greek Seleucid Empire.
-In 167 BC, Jewish practices such as the Sabbath, Torah reading, and circumcision were banned, while pagan worship was enforced.